 Man likes to think he's good.
 In fact, he's pretty well convinced himself that he is.
 He's okay.
 He ought to be able to pat himself on the back.
 He ought to certainly think positively about himself.
 He really likes to think he's good.
-But down deep inside man has a real problem in convincing himself of his goodness and the problem is guilt.
-Because men are inevitably and invariable guilty and they feel that way.
+But down deep inside man has a real problem in convincing himself of his goodness, and the problem is guilt, because men are inevitably and invariably guilty, and they feel that way.

 I read this week about a man who sent a $50 check to the IRS and he said, "I'm sending you this check because I can't sleep at night because I was dishonest with my income tax.
 P.S.
 If I can sleep after sending this, okay.
 If I can't, I'll send you the balance."

 Seneca, the Roman philosopher and statesman, said, "Every guilty person is his own hangman."

 Now man is guilty because he has real guilt.
 And that's why all of the psychological and psychiatric exercises in the world do not ultimately relieve man of his guilt.
 They only help him to put it on to somebody else, which intensifies the guilt because he's now blaming someone who isn't responsible.
 Man cannot relieve himself of guilt in a legitimate and effective way.
 And the reason is because he has real sin.
 And real sin has the effect of guilt, just as real injury to the body causes the effect of pain.